kleeJH/discord-music-bot/README.md

 # Discord Music Bot
 This is a discord music bot that uses the official discord API and discord-player.
 It has various slash commands that can help you to manage the music bot.
+The bot also responds with pleasing and helpful visual to help with providing good user experience.

 ## Installation
 1) Follow a guide to create a discord bot account (with adminstrator permissions) using the Discord Developer Platform